DaveBackus/Data_Bootcamp_Book/py-fun2.md

 ```python
 names = {'Dave': 'Backus', 'Chase': 'Coleman', 'Spencer': 'Lyon', 'Glenn': 'Okun'}
 ```
 If we try `type(names)`, the reply is `dict`, meaning dictionary.
-The components of each pair are referred to as the "key" (the first part) and the value (the second).
+The components of each pair are referred to as the "key" (the first part) and the "value" (the second).

 We access the value from the key with syntax of the form: `dict[key]`.
 In the example above, we get Glenn's last name by typing `names['Glenn']`.

-**Exercise.** Construct a dictionary whose keys are names and values are phone numbers.
-How would you access your neighbor's phone number?
+**Exercise.** Construct a dictionary whose keys are names and values are email addresses.
+(Three such pairs is enough to make the point.)
+How would you access your neighbor's email address?

 <!--